AminaSaidy/flower-shop-db-project/README.md

 - API docs are served at `/api/docs` and `/api/redoc`.
 - `docker compose logs -f api_1 api_2` is useful for API troubleshooting.
 - `docker compose logs -f celery_worker celery_beat` is useful for scheduled task troubleshooting.

+## Frontend

+The customer-facing UI is built with **Vue 3 + Vite** and **Pinia** for state management.
+The compiled output is committed to `app/static/` and served directly by FastAPI via `StaticFiles` mounted at `/`.
+There is no separate frontend container — Nginx proxies `/` to the API upstream, which handles both REST requests and static file delivery.

 ## Architecture